Middae/MiddAI/README.md

 </p>

 ## ⚙️ **Self-Hosted Setup**

-MiddAI is self-hosted meaning it runs via a server which runs on your hardware.
-Essentially it runs on your PC without need of an internet connection though advanced users can set up networking if they like (This is how cloud AI work like Chat GPT, Claude etc.)
+MiddAI runs on your own computer through a local LM Studio server.
+That means the AI model, chats, memory, and settings stay on your own machine.

+Advanced users can also configure local-network or remote access, but MiddAI is designed to work as a private local setup first.

 ## 🔒 **Privacy:**